 - 2 sliced gouda or cheddar cheese

-- Spray a medium non-stick skillet with cooking spray or lightly coat with butter.
+- Prepare the pan.
+Spray a medium non-stick skillet with cooking spray or lightly coat with butter.
 Heat pan over medium heat.

-- Crack the eggs into the pan and cook for 1 minute.
+- Cook the eggs.
+While the bread starts to toast, crack the eggs into the pan and cook for 1 minute.
 Lightly pierce the yolk of each egg with the corner of a spatula.
 Cook for an additional minute.
 Carefully flip the eggs.
 It's OK if they fold over slightly.
 Cook for 1 more minute.